 There are other technologies available in some areas where fibre broadband is too difficult to deliver or not appropriate to roll-out because it won’t give the best speeds.
 These areas are predominantly rural and isolated properties, but there are also some gaps in towns and cities, which the programme may not be able to reach.

-To be eligible for a better broadband subsidy scheme voucher of up to £400 you have to meet certain criteria and fill out an application form.
-Details of this can be found on our Better Broadband Subsidy Scheme page.
+To be eligible for a better broadband voucher scheme voucher of up to £400 you have to meet certain criteria and fill out an application form.
+Details of this can be found on our Better Broadband Voucher Scheme page.

 Satellite broadband is the most widely available alternative solution for broadband and is now capable of speeds up 20Mbps – suitable for browsing the internet, reading your email, catch-up tv and video calls.
 However there are issues with latency due to the distance between the earth and the satellites, which affects fast paced online gaming.

 Satellite broadband costs can vary and the installation of the equipment can be expensive, but some retailers will give you the installation for free if you sign up to a longer term contract or if you’re eligible you can apply for the Better Broadband Subsidy Scheme detailed above.

 Wireless broadband offers high speeds without the need to lay infrastructure to your home.
 Fibred up to a local mast, the signal is then sent to a receiver at your home.

 Wireless broadband is capable of high speeds with 40Mbps+ available from many providers.
 It doesn’t suffer from latency issues (as with Satellite) and is fine for gaming and video calling.

 Although not as widely available as some other alternative technologies, it is more common in rural areas where demand is high.